jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

           that does not include this tag will display its the attachments list at its end.

-       In this mode, when editing an article, section, or category in the back end, an extra button will be displayed: [Insert {attachments} token].
+       In this mode, when editing an article in the back end, an extra button will be displayed: [Insert {attachments} token].
        Position the cursor where you want the custom placement token and use this button to insert the token.
 This button will add surrounding HTML